CICCIOSGAMINO/openweather-apis/README.md

 can easy reach the weather informations you need on over 400k weather stations.

 ### Version details
-Main change by version :
+Main change by version (if the first number change, old code you writed is not supported :(   ) :
-+ From version 1.1.0 link in the callback for the operational error such as the ClientRequest, HTTPParse and so on ..
++ From version 2.0.0 link in the callback for the operational error such as the ClientRequest, HTTPParse and so on ...

 ### Installation